patrickaclay/mpox_stergm/readme.txt

 06_compile_posterior_runs.R: Will compile simulation output.
 Comments indicate al the possible output paramters that you can choose to compile.

+07_figure_code_for_git.R: Will create and save figures for manuscript.

 main_stergm_methods.docx and supp_stergm_methods.docx are the methods sections from a manuscript currently in review that will explain the model and methods.